Other

 • GLMM answers this question

 2. You are a state health official.
-You want to know how the number of people who die of heart attacks would change if everyone in the at-risk population took the stain drug.
+You want to know how the number of people who die of heart attacks would change if everyone in the at-risk population took the statin drug.

 • GEE answers this question.
 GEE estimates population-averaged model parameters and their standard errors